 SGCN and SAPS are ranked by their relative importance to help prioritize conservation and research efforts; each species is ranked as either most important, very important, or important.

-With initial feedback from you and CT’s top wildlife and plant experts, a draft list is now available for further public review, and we would like your input!
-The updated draft list of SGCN includes 17 amphibians, 109 birds, 45 fish, 315 invertebrates, 30 mammals, 546 plants, and 18 reptiles.
-Please check out the draft list either as an Excel spreadsheet or PDF and provide your feedback on this form.
+Our list of SGCN and SAPS was developed based on recommendations from CT’s top wildlife and plant experts as well as public input.
+The updated list includes 17 amphibians, 109 birds, 45 fish, 315 invertebrates, 30 mammals, 546 plants, and 18 reptiles.
+You may view the draft version of this list as an Excel spreadsheet or PDF document.